Event Triggering Feature: Enhancing Your Experience

 Create action in event-triggering

-This will pull up the pop-up modal where you can choose to
+This will pull up the pop-up modal where you can choose to:

-2. "Schedule Notification" (i.e., create new push notifications to send participants).
+b.
+"Schedule Notification" (i.e., create new push notifications to send participants).
 Additional notifications can be triggered to send a custom message.
 This allows for custom reminders when a participant leaves a survey without completion or submission confirmations for completed surveys.

-3. "Exit Survey" (i.e., for a participant out of a survey).
+c.
+"Exit Survey" (i.e., for a participant out of a survey).

 logo of exclamation